dandavison/etc/variant_classification.md

 The following is based on Peterson et al. (1998).

-TODO: Do we need to make use of anything in Myriad's paper (D. Thompson et al. 2003)?
+TODO: Would we need to make use of anything in Myriad's paper (D. Thompson et al. 2003)?

 The analysis depends on the study design (ascertainment of sequenced relatives).
 We first consider a design in which affected relatives are the only relatives to be sequenced (Peterson et al. 1998).
 The patient genotype is `Aa` (het for a dominant VUS allele `A`).
 The pedigree is known, and is implicit in the notation below.
+We consider the numerator and denominator of the LR separately:

-### Segregation likelihood assuming VUS is non-causal
+### Denominator: Segregation likelihood assuming VUS is non-causal

 If the VUS is noncausal, phenotype does not predict genotype and the likelihood is simply the probability of the vector of relative